CARRYING OUR GRIEF:

-For more than two decades we have been providing end-of-life education in southern Arizona.
-Over the last three years, thousands of people from across the nation and around the globe have participated in our virtual education series.
+Over the last three years, thousands of people have participated in our monthly virtual education offerings.

 All sessions are free of charge.
 Join us now!

 Grief: The Mind/Body Connection Thursday, March 21st, 2024 | 5:00-6:00 pm (MST)

 In this presentation, we will explore the ways that grief physically affects bereaved individuals and then review the influence of grief on morbidity and mortality.
 During the session, we will look at the newest research on brain science reviewing the ways a loss impacts brain processes.
 In the conclusion of the program, consideration is given to the ways that bereaved individuals can be assisted in achieving resilience.